localshred/rand9-collateral/blog/007-my-git-workflow/my-git-workflow.markdown

 **How do you manage your projects with git?**

-  [rails]: http://ruby-lang.org "Ruby the programming language"
+  [ruby]: http://ruby-lang.org "Ruby the programming language"
   [rails]: http://rubyonrails.org "Ruby on Rails"
   [rails-github]: http://www.github.com/rails/rails "Rails on Github"
   [Ben]: http://benmatz.wordpress.com "Ben"